Risingson/eveeyedocs/docs/data/sector.md

     This data is pulled from [http://coalitionsin.space/](http://coalitionsin.space/) and might be outdated due to lack of maintainance of that list.-->

 **Own Alliance Sovereignty**<br>
-Colors sectors onyl systems your alliance owns the infrastrucutre hub in.
+Colors sectors of systems your alliance owns the infrastrucutre hub in.

 ## Cost Indices
 Colors sectors after the selected cost index.
 Available indices are:<br>